Final Fantasy VIII: Music

-The score is best known for two songs: "Liberi Fatali", a Latin choral piece that is played during the introduction to the game, and "Eyes On Me", a pop song serving as the game's theme, performed by Chinese singer Faye Wong.
+The score is best known for two songs: "Liberi Fatali", a Latin choral piece that is played during the introduction to the game, and "Eyes On Me", a pop song serving as the game's theme, performed by Hong Kong singer Faye Wong.
 Near the end of the production of Final Fantasy VII, the developers suggested to use a singer, but abandoned the idea due to a lack of reasoning based on the game's theme and storyline.
 However, Nobuo Uematsu thought a ballad would closely relate to the theme and characters of Final Fantasy VIII.
 This resulted in the game's developers sharing "countless" artists, eventually deciding on Wong.
 Uematsu claims "her voice and mood seem to match my image of the song exactly", and that her ethnicity "fits the international image of Final Fantasy".
 After negotiations were made, "Eyes on Me" was recorded in Hong Kong with an orchestra.
 The song was released as a CD single in Japan and sold over 400,000 copies, setting the record for highest-selling video game music disc ever released in that country at the time.
 "Liberi Fatali" was played during the 2004 Summer Olympics in Athens during the women's synchronized swimming event.

 The music of Final Fantasy VIII has appeared in various official Final Fantasy concerts.
 These include 2002's 20020220 Music from FINAL FANTASY, in which the Tokyo Philharmonic Orchestra played "Liberi Fatali", "Don't Be Afraid", "Love Grows", and "The Man with the Machine Gun", the 2004 Tour de Japon series, which featured "The Oath", the Dear Friends series that began that same year and included "Liberi Fatali" and "Love Grows", and the 2005 More Friends concert, which included "Maybe I'm a Lion".
 More recent concerts include the Voices – Music from Final Fantasy 2006 concert showcasing "Liberi Fatali", "Fisherman's Horizon", and "Eyes on Me" and the international Distant Worlds concert tour that continues to date, which includes "Liberi Fatali", "Fisherman's Horizon", "Man with the Machine Gun", and "Love Grows".
 Several of these concerts have produced live albums as well.
 Music from the game has also been played in non Final Fantasy-specific concerts such as the Play!
 A Video Game Symphony world tour from 2006 onwards, for which Nobuo Uematsu composed the opening fanfare that accompanies each performance.

 Final Fantasy VIII Remastered

 A remastered version of Final Fantasy VIII was released in September 2019, and was announced officially at E3 2019.
-The remaster, which features high definition graphics and improved character models, was produced in collaboration with Dotemu and Access Games, and was released on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+The remaster, which features high definition graphics and improved character models, was produced in collaboration with Dotemu and Access Games, and was released on Nintendo Switch, PlayStation 4, Windows (via Steam), and Xbox One.
 It was later ported to Android and iOS, and released on March 24, 2021.
+The Windows port was later released to GOG.com on January 29, 2026.